RosterElf Logo

 By downloading, you agree to our template disclaimer

-An assembly line worker performs assembly tasks in a manufacturing environment, working as part of a production line to assemble components and finished products.
-They maintain production pace, inspect items for quality defects, select correct parts and materials, keep workstations organised, and record production data.
+An assembly line worker builds or processes products on a sequential production line — fitting components, operating machinery and hand tools, and conducting quality checks as each item moves down the line.
+They maintain production pace, inspect items for defects, select correct parts and materials, keep workstations organised, and record production data.
 Assembly line workers are essential to manufacturing operations across industries including electronics, automotive, consumer goods and appliances.

 In Australia, assembly line workers are classified under the Manufacturing and Associated Industries and Occupations Award 2020 (MA000010).
 Classification levels range from C12 to C14 depending on the complexity of assembly tasks and level of responsibility.
 Level C12 applies to introductory assembly work, while C13 and C14 apply with additional training and experience.